-There is much movement in the healthcare industry beyond what is trialed and tested.
-For an entrepreneur looking to make a mark in the healthcare industry, opening the viewpoint to alternative options is a smart move.
+There is so much movement in the healthcare industry beyond what is trialed and tested.
+For an entrepreneur looking to make a mark in the healthcare industry, opening the viewpoint to alternative health options is a smart move.
 I might be an area which you have never considered, but the market seems to be more open and receptive now more than ever for alternative options in dealing with medical issues and side effects.

 There is a train of thought which states that health is a balance between body and mind.
 Any positive effects of medicine on the body is reinforced by a belief the medicine is working.
-That’s why a positive attitude and belief that things will get better is essential for any treatment.
+That is why a positive attitude and belief that things will get better is essential for any treatment.

 To be fully convinced of starting a business in alternative medicine it is crucial to narrow down your options.
 In selecting an alternative therapy option, it’s essential to do your research.
 There is the CBD route, as previously mentioned.
 It does seem to be a market that has been flowed by new entrants.

 Acupuncture appears to have established itself as a respectable option, although it has taken decades to get to that point.
 With that long slow burn process, there are many businesses well established.
 You can go for healthcare-esque options, such as oxygen bars or general healthy smoothie options, but those seem to be very trend sensitive and usually cater to a particular urban professional subculture.